 Chamber Leaders – City Leaders

-Leaders from all segments of the business community have served as Chamber President and/or Chamber officers.
-During the Chamber’s impressive history, Presidents have emerged from the ranks of attorneys, hospital executives, bankers, doctors, dentists, educators, realtors, community relations specialists and business owners – even the city’s fire chief.
+Leaders from all segments of the business community have served as the Chamber’s Chair of the Board and/or Chamber officers.
+During the Chamber’s impressive history, Chair Persons have emerged from the ranks of attorneys, hospital executives, bankers, doctors, dentists, educators, realtors, community relations specialists and business owners – even the city’s fire chief.
 The Chamber is always looking for people interested in preserving our Chamber’s ideals, working hard to maintain the Chamber’s “Voice of Business,” and leading the organization into the future.